 The European Commission defines the strategic priorities for promoting EU farm products and the funding criteria in an annual work programme outlining products and possible markets.

-The Consumers, Health, Agriculture and Food Executive Agency (CHAFEA) puts this strategic policy into practice on behalf of the Commission.
+The European Research Executive Agency (REA) puts this strategic policy into practice on behalf of the Commission.

 It does this by: